baduhai/Koi/README.md

 **Download**

-Available from "his" [NUR] (https://nur.nix-community.org/repos/baduhai/) repo.
+Available from me [NUR](https://nur.nix-community.org/repos/baduhai/) repo.
 Packaged by yours truly.
-Install to your nix profile with `nix-env -iA koi -f https://github.com/baduhai/nur/tarball/master`, to add to you nixos configuration, follow the [instructions] (https://github.com/nix-community/nur#installation) on the NUR repo.
+Install to your NIX profile with `nix-env -iA koi -f https://github.com/baduhai/nur/tarball/master`, to add to you nixos configuration, follow the [Instructions](https://github.com/nix-community/nur#installation) on the NUR repo.

 ### Debian/Ubuntu